Yukon Field Force: Withdrawal

 By 1899, the risk of annexation had passed and General Edward Hutton, the new General Officer Commanding Canadian Militia, was unhappy with the role of the Yukon Field Force.
 He argued that it was inappropriately employed in support of civil tasks, and that having so many regular soldiers deployed there was harming the Permanent Force's ability to train the rest of the militia.
 As a result, half the force was withdrawn in July 1899 and returned to Canada, this time travelling via the faster route of White Pass and Skagway through United States' territory.
 In October, war broke out between Britain and the Boer Republics in South Africa; Canada raised a force to deploy in support of the British.
 Thomas Evans was withdrawn from the Yukon in November to join the effort, and was replaced as the force's commander by Major T. Hemming.

 In May 1900, the force left Fort Selkirk and focused solely on Dawson.
 On June 25, the remainder of the force was withdrawn on the advice of the Minister of Militia, again returning via White Pass and Skagway.
 Their uniforms, rifles and Maxim guns remained behind and were later reused by the volunteer militia Dawson Rifle Company, formed the following year, while the artillery was given to the mounted police.
 The mounted police continued their presence at Fort Selkirk, making use of the force's former barracks until 1911.

+Legacy

 Three buildings built by the force survive at Fort Selkirk: the officers' residence and the former guard room, which were moved to new locations on the site by a local man called Alex Coward in the 1920s and known today as "Coward Cabin" and "the Garage", and the orderly room, which remains in its original location.
 The Yukon Field Force cemetery, where three soldiers and some members of the local community are buried, is located nearby.
 The force's two 7-pounder guns are on display at the offices of the Royal Canadian Mounted Police in Dawson City.